 Who’s at Risk?

-- Among workers, roughly 20% of fall injuries involve ladders.
+- Roughly 20% of work-related fall injuries involve ladders.

 - For construction workers, as much as 81% of fall injuries treated in hospital ERs involve ladders.

-- Companies with the fewest employees experienced the highest ladder fatality rates.
+- Companies with the fewest employees experience the highest ladder fatality rates.

 - Occupations with the highest rates of ladder fall injuries and deaths include those in construction and mining / extraction, and installation, maintenance, and repair occupations.